Finneyyy/Vuln-VM-Using-Snapshots/README.md

   Adam Kelly

 Box is called The-Box.
 When making a lab, please make sure to call it that.
+Use 192.168.1.20 as the address for all boxes, please.

 ### Note: